safe-global/safe-apps-list/.github/ISSUE_TEMPLATE/safe-app-request.md

 ### Type
 <!--
-delete those who doesn't apply
+delete those which doesn't apply
 -->
    - New addition
    - Update